KellerJordan/modded-nanogpt/README.md

 3. Not use any extra `torch._inductor.config` or `torch.compile` flags.
 (These can save a few seconds, but they can also make compilation take >30min.
 This rule was introduced after the 21st record.)
 4. Run faster than the prior record when baselined on the same hardware.

+Incorporating open PRs into a new record is strongly encouraged.
+This speeds up merges through peer validation and prevents new PRs from going stale due to conflicts with earlier, still-open PRs.

 Discretionary reasons why a PR may not be accepted:
 1. Disproportionately degrades the readability of the codebase.
 A 200 line kernel to drop 300ms is considered worthwhile.
 500 lines that convolute the optimizer layout for a 50ms gain will likely be rejected.
 2. The current record is intentionally kept roughly 0.001-0.002 loss below 3.28 to make validation simpler.
 If a PR substantially consumes this buffer, it should do so in a way that outperforms a simple step count decrease, when measured at equivalent loss.